 Immunotherapy or allergy shots, is a form of allergy treatment that decreases symptoms for people with allergic rhinitis, allergic asthma, conjunctivitis or eye allergies, and stinging insect allergies.

-Allergy shots lessen the intensity of your reaction to allergens and frequently leads to lasting relief of allergy symptoms even when treatment is stopped.
+They lessen the intensity of your reaction to allergens and frequently lead to lasting relief of allergy symptoms even when treatment is stopped.
 This makes it a cost-effective and beneficial treatment for many people.

 Who Can Benefit From Allergy Shots?

-Allergy Shots can be given to children and adults, although it is not typically recommended for children under the age of five.
-When giving allergy shots to an older adult, considerations need to be taken for medical conditions such as cardiac disease and discussed with your allergist / immunologist first.
+They can be given to children and adults, although it is not typically recommended for children under the age of five.
+When giving them to an older adult, considerations need to be taken for medical conditions such as cardiac disease and discussed with your allergist/immunologist first.

 - Length of allergy season and severity of your symptoms

 - How well medications and environmental controls help your allergy symptoms